 The bones in the inner ear can also be hypermobile, leading to some hearing loss.
 Read more about EDS and hearing loss at EDNF.
 For reasons not yet established, tinnitus and hyperacousis seem to have a higher occurrence in those with EDS.
-I have chronic tinnitus usually associated with migraine and muscle tension which has improved since I started daily neck stretching exercises that seem to relieve a lot of the tension around my ears.
 I also have Auditory Processing Disorder caused by a head injury unrelated to EDS.

 Swallowing, speech and language disorders

-I have photophobia that range from moderate to severe, depending on how many migraine attacks I have where I spend days in the dark.
+I have photophobia that ranges from moderate to severe.
 At the best of times, my eyes are light sensitive despite my best attempts to live in brighter spaces and due to migraine, fluorescent light, flickering and flashing is not something I can tolerate.

-I have a history of severe depression and it is a common co-morbid condition to EDS and chronic pain.
+I have a history of severe depression and it is a common co-morbid condition to EDS, MCAD, POTS and chronic pain.
 Howard P Levy, MD, PhD at Johns Hopkins: